PO Box 882 Elkins, WV 26241

 Mandolin Banjos, Dulcimers, Recordings, and Electronic Tuners

 2001 McSpadden T34W 4-string lap Dulcimer.
 After stringing up this charming McSpadden dulcimer and running through a few delicate bars of "Liza Jane," my thoughts immediately turned to "The Battle of the Gentle Bands" from Portlandia.
 It then occurred to me that there may well be a real life equivalent to that sketch, which features J. Mascis dressed up like a cult leader and a woman who plays a set of feathers like chimes.
 In short order, I stumbled upon an NPR write up of Portland's Quiet Music Festival, described by organizers as focusing on "soothecore, a new dimension of emotional, vibrant, and low volume music honoring the quiet act of listening."
 Now, we don't often have dulcimers for sale in the shop, but we've seen enough of them in our day to know that they are about as close to "soothecore" as you're going to get in the world of traditional music.
 Blood-pressure-lowering features of this instrument include its teardrop shape, solid black walnut top and sides, and laminated walnut back.
 It has a 28-1/2" scale, scroll peghead outfitted with planetary banjo tuners, and the 6-1/2 fret installed at McSpadden headquarters.
 Solidly built and pleasing to look at, this affordable instrument sounds great and is a heck of a lot of fun to play.
 Price is $225 and includes a gigbag.
 For reference, it is similar to McSpadden's current 4STWW model which has a retail price of $505.
-On Hold.
+Sorry, Sold.
 Photos

 1920s Washburn Banjo-Mandolin.
 Yes, it's loud.
 But there is a surprising warmth and nuance to this banjo mandolin that is rare in any eight stringed, banjo head equipped instrument.
 The 10 3/4" maple rim has a donut style tonering, which would be responsible for any trace of tonal subtlety this instrument has.
 The well-worn neck has a 13 1/16" scale fingerboard and a 1 3/16" nut width.
 This would probably make a really nice five-string conversion with some help from your favorite neck craftsman, but if you want your neighbors to "enjoy" your version of "Daybreak in Dixie" too, its perfect as it is. $600 with original hardshell case.
 Pictures coming soon.